8KCool/python-machine-learning-face/Data Set/README.md

-# We will be using the dataset provided by the University of Massachusetts for facial recognition
+# We used the dataset provided by the University of Massachusetts for facial recognition
 # research. ( http://vis-www.cs.umass.edu/lfw/ )